Free Consultation - Value £50

 E is for Event

-There’s an acronym we use for panic attacks and it is EMLI.
-The ‘E’ stands for ‘event’, as I’ve just explained.
+The ‘E’ in EMLI stands for ‘event’, as I’ve just explained in the train example.
 None of us are born with a propensity for panic attacks: something has happened which effectively traumatised you.

 M is for Meaning